Maintenance for Carbon Steel Skillets

 • If nothing sticks, simply wipe the skillet out with paper towel.

-• If some sticking is experienced, rinse the skillet with water, scrubbing gently with a soft-bristled brush or a sponge if necessary; use soap sparingly.
+• If some sticking is experienced, wash the skillet with water and dish soap, scrubbing gently with a soft-bristled brush or chainmail scrubber.

 • For stubborn burned food and carbon build up use a chainmail scrubber.